joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/02/opinion/drug-shortage.html?searchResultPosition=5

 **Lawyers Unable to Find Document Trump Discussed in Recorded Conversation**\
 `Prosecutors issued a subpoena for a description of military options for Iran mentioned by the former president during an interview.
-But Mr. Trump’s legal team could find no such document.`\
+But Mr. Trump’s legal team said they could find no such document.`\
 https://nytimes.com/2023/06/02/us/politics/classified-documents-trump-recording.html?searchResultPosition=6

 **In Finland, NATO’s Newest Member, Blinken Details Russia’s ‘Failures’**\